Strategy game: History

 Another game that has stood the test of time is chess, believed to have originated in India around the sixth century CE.
 The game spread to the west by trade, but chess gained social status and permanence more strongly than many other games.
 Chess became a game of skill and tactics often forcing the players to think two or three moves ahead of their opponent just to keep up.
-This game also became accepted by many as a proxy for intelligence; people who became grand masters were considered smart.
-The game portrays foot soldiers, knights, kings, queens, bishops, and rooks.
-Several portray actual positions in the historical European military.
-Each piece has a unique movement pattern.
-For example, the knight is constricted to moving in an L-shape two squares long and one square to the side, the rook can only move in a straight line vertically or horizontally, and bishops can move diagonally on the board.